 are two or more storeys high and contain three or more household units.

 This means the policy doesn't apply to most of the city's houses, but

 it might affect apartments or blocks of flats.

 Council engineers will assess buildings around Wellington in an area-by-area basis.
 Once a building has been assessed, the owners will be advised whether the building is earthquake-prone.
-Buildings constructed after 1976 are unlikely to be earthquake-prone and the Council is not assessing these buildings.

 This information will also be included in a Land Information Memorandum (LIM) property report.